josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🎶_Banned_Broadcasts_Cooperative/👑_why_the_sex_pistols_were_true_punks.md

 # 👑 Why The Sex Pistols Were True Punks
-**First created:** 2026-05-13 | **Last updated:** 2026-05-13
+**First created:** 2026-05-13 | **Last updated:** 2026-05-23
 *Punk as the refusal of institutional deference rather than merely an aesthetic of rebellion.*

 ---

 ## 🛰️ Orientation

-This node examines why the enduring cultural power of the [Sex Pistols](chatgpt://generic-entity?number=0) may have had less to do with shocking fashion or aggressive music alone, and more to do with their willingness to violate systems of institutional protection and social silence.
+This node examines why the enduring cultural power of the **Sex Pistols** may have had less to do with shocking fashion or aggressive music alone, and more to do with their willingness to violate systems of institutional protection and social silence.

 The argument here is not that punk was secretly a coherent accountability movement in the modern activist sense.